stevearrants/style-guide/docs/alt-text.md

 [Section 508](https://www.section508.gov/) website.
 See also [Write for All Users](everyone.md).

 #### Note
-It is becoming more common that requirements or sales quotes require accessibility statements.
+It is becoming more common to see accessibility questions in requirements documents or sales quotes.

 ##  Best practices
 All images &mdash; screenshot, diagram, GIF, or inline image &mdash; must have alt text.
 For inline images, GIFs,